 Implementing the add_text method to add text to a post’s content

-The add_text method takes a mutable reference to self, because we’re changing the Post instance that we’re calling add_text on.
+The add_text method takes a mutable reference to self because we’re changing the Post instance that we’re calling add_text on.
 We then call push_str on the String in content and pass the text argument to add to the saved content.
 This behavior doesn’t depend on the state the post is in, so it’s not part of the state pattern.
 The add_text method doesn’t interact with the state field at all, but it is part of the behavior we want to support.

 Ensuring the Content of a Draft Post Is Empty

 Even after we’ve called add_text and added some content to our post, we still want the content method to return an empty string slice because the post is still in the draft state, as shown at 3 in Listing 17-11.
 For now, let’s implement the content method with the simplest thing that will fulfill this requirement: always returning an empty string slice.
 We’ll change this later once we implement the ability to change a post’s state so it can be published.
 So far, posts can only be in the draft state, so the post content should always be empty.
-Listing 17-14 shows this placeholder implementation:
+Listing 17-14 shows this placeholder implementation.

 src/lib.rs